Climate Emergency Declaration

 • Remove obstacles to participation in the arts created by rural isolation, ill health and social deprivation

-• We celebrate our natural landscape and sense of place.
+• Celebrate our natural landscape and sense of place.

 We are committed to providing a quality arts programme in a way that ensures safe and healthy workspaces, events and gatherings for participation, and minimising our impact on the environment.